thedartmouth/app/README.md

 The project is built on React Native bootstraped with Expo.

-Before continuing, ensure that you have Node 12.16.X.
+Before continuing, ensure that you have Node 12.16.X and XCode CLT installed.

 ### Installing Expo command line interface (CLI)